-Not necessarily, but as an employer you are required to put appropriate controls in place (such as respirators and other protective equipment) and have procedures to be followed when air quality is poor.
+Not necessarily, but your employer is required to put appropriate controls in place (such as respirators and other protective equipment) and have procedures to be followed when air quality is poor.

 Air quality changes continually.
 Areas impacted by smoke will change based on wind direction and fire location.
 When workers are asked to mobilize to these areas, employers must ensure workers have the required protective equipment and know what the safe work procedures are.